rust-lang/rust/doc/tutorial-tasks.md

-% Tasks and communication in Rust
+% Rust Tasks and Communication Tutorial

+# Introduction

 Rust supports a system of lightweight tasks, similar to what is found in Erlang or other actor systems.
 Rust tasks communicate via messages